Emi Nitta

-Emi Nitta (新田 恵海, Nitta Emi) is a Japanese voice actress and singer from Nagano Prefecture affiliated with the talent agency Difference.
+Emi Nitta (新田 恵海, Nitta Emi) is a Japanese voice actress and singer from Nagano Prefecture.
 She became a voice actress after passing an audition organized by talent agency S-inc. She officially transferred to Difference on 1 September 2017.
 Some of her major roles are Honoka Kōsaka in Love Live! and Tokoha Anjō in Cardfight!!
 Vanguard G. She made her anime voice acting debut as Ricca Morizono in Da Capo III.
 She made an appearance at the Bangkok Comic Con in July 2014.

 Career

 In September 2014, she had her debut as a solo singer with the release of her first single.

 In February 2015, Nitta's talent agency announced she would be suspending activities for two months to receive treatment for her vocal cord polyps.
 She returned to work mid-April after non-invasive treatment.

+On December 1, 2025, she left Difference and became a freelancer.

 Personal life

 Nitta was born in Nagano Prefecture.
 As well as singing, she also plays the piano.
 Her hobbies include visiting cafes, karaoke, and studying dinosaurs.